FO-ODE/AdvRoboCup/src/AdvRoboCup/grasping/README.md

     |   └── add_objects.launch
     ├── scripts/
     |   ├── grasp.py
-    |   ├── insert_grasp_object.py
+    |   ├── object_inserter.py
     |   ├── planning_grasp.py
+    |   └── table_inserter.py
+    ├── src/
-    |   └──  table_collision_publisher.py
+    |   └──  grasp2.cpp
     └── README.md

 ## Key features

+- `grasp2.cpp`: The latest grasping pipeline written in C++, supporting Cartesian path planning.
+This version was used to record the demo video.

-- `grasp.py`: Executes the grasping procedure.
+- `grasp.py`: The previous Python-based version of the grasping pipeline, still functional but now superseded by `grasp2.cpp`.

-- `insert_grasp_object.py`: Supports shape completion and center point estimation based on object point clouds to enable more accurate grasping.
-Additionally, it inserts surrounding virtual obstacles to force the arm to follow a desired approach path.
+- `object_inserter.py`: Performs shape completion and center estimation from object point clouds.
+Also adds multiple virtual obstacles around the object to guide the arm toward a desirable grasping approach.

-- `table_collision_publisher.py`: Adds the table as a collision object to `Planning Scene` of `MoveIt`to prevent the collision.
+- `table_inserter.py`: Adds the table as a collision object to `Planning Scene` of `MoveIt`to prevent the collision.

-- `planning_grasp.py`: Attempts to grasp the target object in the `Planning Scene`of `MoveIt`.
-The current implementation is still under development and needs further improvement.
+- `planning_grasp.py`: An experimental script for grasp planning.
+The implementation is still in progress and currently not maintained.

 ## Usage

-This package must be used together with `plane_segmentation` and `object_labeling` nodes.
+Requires `plane_segmentation` and `object_labeling` nodes to be running.

     roslaunch grasping add_object.launch

-    rosrun grasping grasp.py
+    rosrun grasping grasping_node

 ## Example